Last Updated: July 18, 2026

 Q3: My IMEI shows “unknown” after flashing.
 Is my phone permanently damaged?

-A: No, it looks alarming, but it is fixable.
-Follow the IMEI repair guide in the troubleshooting section above.
-For MediaTek devices, SN Write Tool or Maui Meta will handle the repair.
-Do not insert a SIM card until the IMEI is restored.
+A: No, your phone is not permanently damaged, although seeing an “unknown” IMEI can certainly be concerning.
+This issue is correctable.
+Please refer to the IMEI repair guide located in the troubleshooting section above.
+For MediaTek devices, tools like SN Write Tool or Maui Meta are designed to perform this repair.
+It is important that you do not insert a SIM card into the device until the IMEI has been successfully restored.

 Q4: Do I need an internet connection during flashing?